jeka-dev/jeka/dev.jeka.core/src/main/doc/FAQ.md

 This way, if one of your project source code is declared to be in a specific Java version, the relevant JDK version will be used automatically to compile it.

-### How can I use Eclipse compiler in Jerkar ?
+### How can I use Eclipse compiler in Jeka ?

-Jerkar can use any JSR199 Java compiler to compile your Java code.
+Jeka can use any JSR199 Java compiler to compile your Java code.
 Just set the compiler instance you need as :

 ```java
 import org.eclipse.jdt.internal.compiler.tool.EclipseCompiler;